alaeri/Workbench/log-seqdiag/README.md

 ## First window: Demo

 The demo is a jvm wikipedia browser in compose
-You can use it to browse wikipedia and view the wiki page rendered in markdown in compose
+You can use it to browse wikipedia and view the wiki page rendered in markdown

 ## Second Window: Log